StableCoder/vulkan-mini-libs/README.md

 To use, include the header where the declarations for the boolean checks are required.

-On *ONE* compilation unit, include the definition of `#define VK_STRING_PARSING_CONFIG_MAIN` so that the definitions are compiled somewhere following the one definition rule.
+On *ONE* compilation unit, include the definition of `#define VK_VALUE_SERIALIZATION_CONFIG_MAIN` so that the definitions are compiled somewhere following the one definition rule.

 ### VkStringParsing header-generation program arguments
 #### -h, --help